 You can submit your abstract now via this link!

 The most important function of your abstract is to show that you have a valuable contribution to the congress and to lure the audience to your presentation.
-Abstracts will only be taken into account for the abstract selection procedure when they are written in English and do not exceed a maximum of 350 words.
-Unfortunately, we cannot accept case-studies, reviews and literature studies (except for meta-analysis).
+Abstracts will only be considered for the abstract selection procedure when they are written in English and do not exceed a maximum of 350 words.
+Unfortunately, we cannot accept case-studies, reviews, and literature studies (except for meta-analysis).

 * Note: Preliminary results are allowed in your abstract.

 There are no strict rules for writing an abstract.
 However, there are important guidelines that can help you improve your abstract, which can be found below.

 To give you an idea of a well written abstract, please take a look at this abstract, written by former ISCOMS-participant Janet Vos: